Following system colour scheme Selected dark colour scheme Selected light colour scheme

 We analysed popular Python libraries from the last few years using this script to compute:

-• The number of keyword arguments were of the form f(x=x) at invocation.
+• The number of keyword arguments which were of the form f(x=x) at invocation.

 • The percentage of keyword arguments which had the form f(x=x) at invocation.